malrefai/validate_transaction/README.md

 On the project root there is a requirements.txt file.

-Make sure you install all the required dependencies before running validateTransaction
+Make sure you install all the required dependencies before running validate_transaction

     $ pip install -r requirements.txt